yujongtzeng/wordle_ID3/README.md

 * [Oh, wait, actually the best Wordle opener is not “crane”…](https://www.youtube.com/watch?v=fRed0Xmc2Wg)

+## How to use
+Class entropy can take two list of strings (guessable words, possible answers) and compute the information gain (entropy) for using words in guessable words to make a guess in the wordle game.
+It also computes the remaining possible answers after this guess by patterns.

+A quick reference for the best first guess (only consider one step) is in "data/best_words.json", from the best to the worst.

 ## Clarification and Note
 The first video by 3Blue1Brown made a mistake in computing the matching patterns if words has repeated letters (for example 'grebe' with 'crane').
 The second 'e' in 'grebe' shoould not be counted as yellow, it's a black.
 As a result, the numbers in the first video might be incorrect.